Horlarwumhe/glass/docs/glass.rst

 Mounting The App
 ------------------

 When handling request,Glass pushes the application to its internal stack (``list``) and bind :class:`request <glass.requests.request>` to the ``environ`` from the ``wsgi`` web server.
 Then, you can access current app and request from any where in the app, as long as there is active request.
-Likewise, some functions in Glass requires active http request to work.
+Likewise, some functions in Glass require active http request to work.
 Functions like :func:`render_template`

 ::